 The homemade jams are equally at home here as are the countless paintings, a chilled ateliers’ den of family culture just a few minutes from the beaches of Santa Barbara.

-A simple laid back farm-to-table breakfast is served as and when really, continental in style serving homemade marmalades - try the estate's pineapple for the change, soft white island cheeses and delicious picos and bolos Lêvedo.
+A creative pad that hugs you with the Azorean simplicity of São Miguel, breakfast is served as and when really, continental in style serving homemade marmalades - try the estate's pineapple for a change, soft white island cheeses and delicious picos and bolos Lêvedo.

-Stock up in nearby villages for late night snacking, otherwise check out the local gastro scene with its very own culinary specialities of the islands with seafood being a culinary highlight, prepared so simply that it naturally has a wow effect.
+Stock up in nearby villages for late night snacking, otherwise check out the local gastro scene with its very own culinary specialities of the islands - with seafood being a culinary highlight, prepared so simply that it naturally has a wow effect.

-Owner Luís Bernardo Brito e Abreu has a special bond to his little hotel – it belonged to his artistic parents and so is fitting that the son has restored, converted and replenished this house of creativity.
+Owner Luís Bernardo Brito e Abreu has a special bond to his little hotel – it belonged to his artistic parents and so is fitting that the son has restored, converted and replenished this boutique hotel house of creativity.